wyq0721/carmen_publisher/README.md

     [Radish website](http://www.radish.sourceforge.net/).

 ================

+simple usage:

-simple usage: rosrun carmen_publisher carmen2rosbag.py -i path/to/carmen.log -o path/to/write/rosbag.bag
+"rosrun carmen_publisher carmen2rosbag.py -i path/to/carmen.log -o path/to/write/rosbag.bag"

 remark: this is ros package, you need to move it into your ros workspace firstly.